 - 6 egg whites

-1. Add in egg yolks, coconut milk and oil in a large mixing bowl.
+- In a large mixing bowl, add in egg yolks, coconut milk and oil.
 Whisk well.

-2. Add in sieved flour, black glutinous rice flour and salt into the egg yolk batter.
+- Sift in flour, black glutinous rice flour and salt into the egg yolk batter.
 Mix well and set aside.

-3. In your mixing bowl, beat the egg whites till frothy like bubble bath.
+- In another mixing bowl, beat the egg whites till frothy like bubble bath.
 Gradually add in sugar in 3 batches.
-Beat on medium high speed until nearly stiff peaks (ie peak should be slightly slanting, if entirely standing straight at 12 o’clock, it would be stiff peaks and may be difficult to incorporate into egg yolk batter.
-When you overturn the mixing bowl, the meringue will not fall also).
+Beat on medium high speed until nearly stiff peaks (peak should be slightly slanting with a firm hook.
+When you overturn the mixing bowl, the meringue will not fall out of the bowl).

-6. Pour the batter into 8″ chiffon tube pan from a little height.
-You can “shake” the pan gently against your counter top to smooth out the top of the batter.
+- Pour the batter into 8″ chiffon tube pan from a little height.
+Shake the pan gently against your counter top to smooth out the top of the batter.

-7. Bake in preheated oven 160C for about 60-70 mins.
-If you are not sure if it’s well baked, you can bake for 70 mins as chiffon cakes are better baked longer than underbaked.
+- Bake in preheated oven 160C for about 60-70 mins.
+If you are not sure if it’s well baked, you can bake longer (around 70 mins) as chiffon cakes are better baked longer than underbaked.

-– Temperature depends on oven.
-My oven tends to be a little too hot, so I usually adjust 20C lesser than on recipe, so I have baked this chiffon cake at 140C using EF oven for 70 mins.
+Temperature depends on oven.
+My oven tends to be a little too hot, so I usually adjust 10C lesser than on recipe, so I have baked this chiffon cake at 150C for 70 mins.
 Please adjust the temperature according to your oven 🙂